tkoopman/Generic-Synthesis-Patcher/README.md

 ## Configuration

-Config files are to be located in a subfolder of the game's Data folder, called "GSP".
+Config files are to be located in a sub-folder of the game's Data folder, called "GSP".
 This directory can be changed in settings.
 x:\SteamLibrary\steamapps\common\Skyrim Special Edition\Data\GSP\

 If using MO2 or other mod manager this means you can install your configurations as a normal mod.